 Fix 2: Use more infill to support the top layers.
 Large gaps between infill supports are hard to bridge and can droop, leaving you with bulges or lumpy quilting textures on the top of your print.

-5. Problem: Grinding filaments.
+5. 3d printing errors: Grinding filaments.

 You are printing when you hear a steady “click, click” sound from the print head.
 If you have a Makerbot, that sound is the famous click of death from the “Smart” head.
 That click sound is the filament catching and grinding against the hobble bolt.